How to Determine Septic System Capacity?

 • These documents might be located:

-• From previous service providers
+• From previous maintenance providers

-• Via the previous property owner or county's septic permit office
+• Via the previous property owner’s records.

 Note: Records can sometimes be inaccurate, especially if the septic system has been altered or modified over time.

-2. Hire a Professional
+2. Hire a Professional to Inspect the System

 For a precise determination, hiring a licensed septic professional is your best bet.
 They can: